 She's BIG.
 Decorated with striking yellow and black markings, the female garden spider's abdomen can be more than an inch long.
 Her legs extend twice that distance and are black with red or yellow bands.
 Male spiders are much smaller, ranging from a less conspicuous 1/4-to-3/8 of an inch long.
 They spend much of their time roaming around and looking for a mate.

-She’s BIG.
-Decorated with striking yellow and black markings, her abdomen can be an inch long.
-Her legs extend twice that distance.
-An orb weaver. she builds her web by attaching four of five silk anchor lines to a central point and then adding a spiral of silk between them.
+The garden spider is an orb weaver, meaning it builds spiral, wheel-shaped webs.
+She builds her web by attaching four of five silk anchor lines to a central point and then adding a spiral of silk between them.
 The web's most distinctive feature is the stabilimentum – zigzags of silk above and below the center.
+The zigzags look a bit like writing, which is why this arachnid is also called the writing spider.
 Some think its purpose is to keep birds from flying through and destroying the web.
-It may also serve to camouflage the spider as it waits for prey.
+It may also serve to strengthen the web and camouflage the spider as it waits for prey.